reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 export default App;
 ```

-We have defined `uploadToServer` method to upload the CSV file.
+We have defined the `uploadToServer()` method to upload the CSV file.
 Then we defined React hooks to set the values for various actions.
-Finally, we have defined the UI component to  display upload, submit button and progress bar to display the actions related to upload.
-In the end, once, the file is uploaded successfully, it will display a success or error message.
+Finally, we have defined the UI component to  display upload, submit button, and progress bar to display the actions related to the upload feature.
+In the end, once the file is uploaded successfully, it will display a success or error message.

 Next, we need to define a component to display the retrieved employee data as a table.
 So, first, we will define a table component: